-Some things are free, either because they occur naturally, such as beaches and mountains, or because they are provided by the government, such as military protection.
-From an economic standpoint, there is a problem in analyzing free goods, which are often referred to as public goods, since they are freely available to all.
-Buyers do not pay for public goods nor do sellers provide them, since they receive nothing for the provision, so there is a market failure by private markets in allocating resources to produce public goods.
+Some things are free, because they occur naturally, such as beaches and mountains.
+Other things, while they cost money, are available even to those who do not pay for it, such as services provided by the government, such as military protection.
+From an economic standpoint, there is a problem in analyzing free goods, which are often referred to as public goods, since they are available to all.
+Buyers do not directly pay for public goods (although they often pay for them indirectly, such as through taxes) nor do sellers provide them, since they receive nothing for the provision, so there is a market failure by private markets in allocating resources to produce public goods.
 Therefore, a different economic analysis is necessary to determine how public resources are allocated.
 In distinguishing between private and public goods, it is useful to introduce 2 concepts: exclusion ability and rivalry in consumption.

 A private good is both excludable and rivalry in consumption, a public good is neither.
 Some natural resources are another type of good which are rivalry in consumption, in that their consumption reduces the supply for others, but they are not excludable, such as the fish in the ocean.

 Sometimes, a good can be excludable but is not rivalry in consumption, such as the products of a natural monopoly.
 For instance, software companies are natural monopolies in that they can supply the entire market for minimal marginal cost, yet they have the right to exclude its use.

 These different qualities of goods are broad general descriptions, not bright-line distinctions.
 For instance, many natural resources are excludable because their extraction requires the permission of the landowner.
 Some public goods are excludable, but often are not, such as public parking spaces and highways.